Ummis and Lobelia

 Accessibility

-The entrance to the venue is from the central side, up a paved ramp that leads to hangar-type rooms.
-The rooms are spacious but partially dark, which can make it difficult for people with visual impairments to find their way around.
+The entrance to the venue is opposite the nightclub First and next to the store Spirits & Wine.
+At the entrance, there is a wide paved ramp leading to hangar-type premises.
+The venue is spacious but partially dark, which may make it difficult for people with visual impairments to find their way around.
+There are no specific seating areas – volunteers can assist in finding a suitable place to sit according to individual needs.
 There are no adapted facilities available.
 There is a large parking lot next to the building, but there are no specially marked spaces for people with disabilities.
-There are no specific seating areas – volunteers will help you find a suitable place to sit according to your needs.